abhishek7h/chirpyblog/_tabs/about.md

 ### School Exhibition

 - First prize for PowerPoint Presentation (Solo, History, Culture and Diversity of India)
-- First prize for Coding (Solo, Computer Science, did three projects, Minecraft clone, Face Recognition and a Weather App, available on my GitHub.)
+- First prize for Coding (Solo, Computer Science, did three projects, Minecraft clone, Face Recognition and a Weather App, available on my GitHub)
-- Second prize for Working Model (Team, Geography, Grew a paddy field with a friend.)
+- Second prize for Working Model (Team, Geography, Grew a paddy field with a friend)

 #### Footnotes